The Finite-Temperature Behavior of a Triangular Heisenberg Antiferromagnet: Conclusion

 \section{Conclusion}

 Seeing the wood for the trees, the NBT provides a quantitative description of the finite-temperature behavior of the classical triangular Heisenberg antiferromagnet with extended couplings.
-In addition to the conventional 120{\degree} state, the second- and third-nearest neighbor interactions give rise to phases that break discrete rotational lattice symmetries and also finite temperature spiral spin liquid phases.
-It is our hope that the quantitative finite temperature results presented here can aid the deduction of possible values of exchange couplings from experimental measurements of specific heat, phase transition temperatures and neutron scattering structure factors.
+In addition to the conventional 120{\degree} phase, the second- and third-nearest neighbor interactions give rise to phases that break discrete rotational lattice symmetries and also finite temperature spiral spin liquids.
+It is our hope that the quantitative finite temperature results presented here can aid the deduction of possible values of exchange couplings from experimental measurements of magnetic specific heat, phase transition temperatures and neutron scattering structure factors.